-HCA Virginia hospitals offer a wide range of inpatient (admission to the hospital overnight) and outpatient (same-day) surgical specialties, including:
+HCA Virginia hospitals offer inpatient (admission to the hospital overnight) and outpatient (same day — no hospital stay required) surgeries for a wide range of surgical specialties, including:

 Bariatric surgery refers to a variety of procedures designed to help you achieve and sustain long-term weight loss.
 Our bariatric surgeons can use minimally invasive techniques to perform several weight loss procedures.
 Your bariatric surgeon will help determine if you quality for bariatric surgery and which procedure may be the most effective in helping you achieve your health goals.

 Despite its name, general surgery is a medical specialty and not a generalized term for all types of surgery.
 General surgeons can perform a wide range of surgeries but typically focus on abdominal procedures, including surgeries for appendicitis, hernias and other intestinal conditions.

 Some general surgeons may also specialize in treating ailments affecting the head and neck, breasts, skin and soft tissues, extremities, vascular system and endocrine system.